charlie-rivos/tuxrun/docs/tests.md

     `tuxrun --parameters KSELFTEST=http://.../kselftest.tar.xz` or
     `tuxrun --parameters PERF=http://.../perf.tar.xz`

+> Tip: "Generate a definition.yaml file"
+    In order to generate a definition.yaml file with a different 'priority' set in the file.
+This can be done by adding tuxrun --parameters lava_job_priority=25 --lava-definition
+    Default the priority is set to 50, accepted values 1-100.

 > Info: "kselftest parameters"
     The `CPUPOWER` and `KSELFTEST` parameters are not mandatory.
 If kselftest is present on the filesystem (in `/opt/kselftests/default-in-kernel/`) then the